ibahars/DJango-Name/README.md

 PageFlow
 PageFlow is a basic school project developed using the Django web framework.
 It is a web application that allows users to create and manage content through a clean and structured interface.
 The project must be run inside the myproject directory.

-Features
+Features:
-  User registration and login system
+  User registration and login system,
-  Content creation and editing
+  Content creation and editing,
-  Content listing and detailed view
+  Content listing and detailed view,
   Admin panel for managing users and content

-Installation
+Installation:
 Follow the steps below to set up the project locally:

 1. Clone the Repository